Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

-However, acquisition rules like PI or EI do not take into account that different evaluation points can be more or less costly.
+Acquisition rules like PI or EI do not consider that different evaluation points can be more or less costly.
 To introduce the notation of cost into the acquisition strategy, \citet{snoek2012practical} proposed \emph{Expected Improvement per second}, $\text{EIS}(\mathbf{x})\equiv\text{EI}(\mathbf{x})/c(\mathbf{x})$, where $c:\mathcal{X}\to\mathbb{R}^{+}$ is a \emph{duration} \emph{function} that measures the evaluation time at input $\mathbf{x}$ in seconds.
 More generally, we can define $a(\mathbf{x})/c(\mathbf{x})$ as an effort-aware acquisition function.
 The duration function is typically unknown and \citet{snoek2012practical} proposed to estimate it alongside $f$ using an additional Gaussian process for $\log c(\mathbf{x})$.